aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-notes-slides/delete-notes-slides/_index.md

 ![Notes slide](notes_slide.png)

 {{% alert color="primary" %}}
-When you delete a non-existent Notes slide, you will receive an error message: "Object reference not set to an instance of an object.".
+When you attempt to delete a non-existent Notes slide, you will get an error.
 You can use the [NotesSlideExists](https://reference.aspose.cloud/slides/#/NotesSlide/NotesSlideExists) or [NotesSlideExistsOnline](https://reference.aspose.cloud/slides/#/NotesSlide/NotesSlideExistsOnline) methods to check if a Notes slide exists.
 {{% /alert %}}

 ## **DeleteNotesSlide**